ava-labs/hypersdk/README.md

-The `hypersdk` handles all of the above items for you except for defining when you should emit a Warp Message to send to another Subnet (i.e. what an export looks like on-chain), what this Warp Message should look like (i.e. what do you want to send to another Subnet), and what you should do if you recieve a Warp Message (i.e. mint assets if you receive an import).
+The `hypersdk` handles all of the above items for you except for defining when you should emit a Warp Message to send to another Subnet (i.e. what an export looks like on-chain), what this Warp Message should look like (i.e. what do you want to send to another Subnet), and what you should do if you receive a Warp Message (i.e. mint assets if you receive an import).

 ### Easy Functionality Upgrades